 top of page

-Winged scapula, a relatively rare but debilitating condition, hinders the upper limb's functionality.
-It often arises from factors like trauma, medical procedures, or unidentified causes, leading to nerve impairment and paralysis of muscles like the serratus anterior, trapezius, or rhomboids(14).
+Winged scapula is a relatively rare yet debilitating condition that significantly impacts upper limb function.
+It often stems from trauma, medical procedures, or idiopathic causes, leading to nerve dysfunction and subsequent paralysis of key stabilizing muscles, such as the serratus anterior, trapezius, or rhomboids(14).

 Article Index: